 In order to protect the people who live and work at the clinic and to protect their belongings, a wall has been constructed around the entire complex.
 This is very common in Malawi.

 As the clinic continues to expand into a hospital, it is important that we meet the safety requirements.

-In 2017 and 2018, the water supply for the clinic, the secondary school and the staff houses was built to provide everyone with clean drinking water.
+In 2017 and 2018, the water supply was built to provide the clinic, secondary school, and staff housing with clean drinking water.
 All this has been made possible by the donations we received with the ‘Harvest Thank You Day’ and a gift from thrift store “De Wisselbeker” from Nootdorp.

 In collaboration with MIVA and Capuchin Mission, Live Life Foundation contributed to the purchase of an ambulance for Pio Health Center.
-The ambulance travels through Mzuzu and surroundings and is a solution for many patients.
-Previously patients had to to walk for hours to the clinic or were transported by wheelbarrow.
+The ambulance travels through Mzuzu and its surroundings and is a solution for many patients.
+Previously, patients had to walk for hours to the clinic or were transported by wheelbarrow.

 Pitlatrines and urinals

-In March of 2015 this very first project of the Foundation started.
-With the help of local workers and locally made materials, including bricks, we have worked hard to build 8 pit latrines and 4 urinals for the Lusangazi primary school.
-For years the school has been looking for opportunities to build new pit latrines.
+In March of 2015, this very first project of the Foundation started.
+With the help of local workers and locally made materials, including bricks, we worked hard to build 8 pit latrines and 4 urinals for the Lusangazi primary school.
+For years the school had been looking for opportunities to build new pit latrines.